-Experts recommend taking actions at global, national, and local levels address climate change.
-These actions include reducing greenhouse emissions, promoting renewable energy, improving energy efficiency, enhancing sustainability in agriculture, transportation, and industry, preserving raising awareness importance of climate change, and adopting sustainable behaviors.
+Experts recommend taking actions at global, national, and local levels to address climate change.
+These actions include greenhouse reducing gas emissions, promoting renewable energy, improving energy efficiency, enhancing sustainability in agriculture, transportation, and industry, preserving forests, raising awareness of the importance of climate change, and adopting sustainable behaviors.

-International agreements, such as the United Nations Framework Convention on Climate Change (UNFCCC) of 1994, the Protocol Kyoto annexed Framework Convention that came into effect in 2005, and the Paris Agreement of 2015, aim to establish policies for combating climate change and adapting to its impacts.
+International agreements, such as the United Nations Framework Convention on Climate Change (UNFCCC) of 1994, the Protocol Kvoto annexed to the Framework Convention that came into effect in 2005, and the Paris Agreement of 2015, aim to establish policies for combating climate change and adapting to its impacts.
 These agreements place climate change at the forefront of global policy agendas due to its evident effects on the planet and the increasing risks it poses to the sustainability of the Earth for future generations.